NessJade96/18-NoSQL-Social-Network-API/README.md

 4. Added the reaciton api requests to the thought controllers.
 Additionally I pushed the thought id to the user when a user creates a thought.

-5. Created the add and remove friends from the user controller, removed seed data that isnt required.
+5. Created the add and remove friends from the user controller, removed seed data that isnt required. api/users and api/thoughts base routes are working in insomnia

+\*\* okay so you need to check you have met each requirement + bonuses, then go through and seed the DB in insomnia with api calls.
+Then once all checks are thorough - record walkthrough video.

+THOUGHT (and REACTION schema) contorller add: Use a getter method to format the timestamp on query (createdAt) AND - THOUGHT Schema Settings:
+User controller: finish function(getSingleUser) !! still broken